Rom3oDelta7/LEDManager/README.md

 This library supersedes the [LED3] library.
 It provides all of the functionality of the [LED3] library plus new features.

-THis library requires the [SysTimer Library].
+This library requires the [SysTimer Library].

-# Programming Interface
+## Programming Interface
 ## Constructors
 ```C++
 SingleLED (const uint8_t pin);